Welcome to Simple AV project

 How it looks

-The primary purpose of simple_AV is to ease the simulation and development of self-driving technologies by providing a robust, flexible, and easy-to-understand platform.
-Simple_AV includes all of the necessary functions to drive an autonomous vehicles from localization and object detection to route planning and control.
-While integrating AWSIM with Autoware is an effective approach, it often introduces substantial overhead. simple-AV aims to provide a more efficient solution by simplifying this process.
+The primary purpose of simple-AV is to ease the simulation and development of self-driving technologies by providing a simplified, and easy-to-understand platform. simple-AV includes the necessary functions to drive an autonomous vehicle.

 Using AWSIM with simple-AV?